Welcome to this section of my homepage,

 summerhouse.
 I am mostly using this little station on

-VHF/UHF and occasionally also operate on the upper HF
+VHF/UHF but occasionally also operate on the upper HF

 examples of operation logs. |